 #7 - Space for complete resets when needed.
 Chronic stress has been plaguing much of the education profession as of late, with overwhelm being the most common word shared during feeling check-ins I’ve facilitated during professional development with hundreds of educators this past year.
 Sometimes, extra time to get things done isn’t enough.
 When overwhelm has taken over, the nervous system needs a more complete reset and the spaciousness to do so.
 One way to accomplish this is through mental health days.
 These should be encouraged whenever needed to prevent and treat fatigue, overwhelm, and burnout.
 Although the problem of finding subs is a reality in many schools right now, having strategies in mind to prevent sub shortages as a long-term problem can help people hold onto hope.
 Schools and organizations can create funnels from colleges and universities as well as from parent and community volunteers who may be interested in turning their enjoyment in the classroom into paid work.
 Furthermore, schools and districts can facilitate more effective training for subs, so that they are independently prepared to support in classrooms, without the need for detailed sub plans required from the teachers trying to get a break.
 In doing so, teachers can actually take much needed mental health and sick days without the stress and worry of having to create sub plans.
 In addition to mental health days, schools can create and fund opportunities for educators to participate in support groups, healing circles, and restorative retreats where they can take sacred space to reflect and connect within and with like-hearted educators.
-In addition to monthly options for such community and sacred space for soul care, Constant Love and Learning provides occasional retreats, such as the ReclaimED and RechargED Virtual Retreat coming up on January 22, 2022, which provide the container for a deep and restorative reset.
+In addition to monthly options for such community and sacred space for soul care, Constant Love and Learning provides breathwork and occasional retreats, which provide the container for deep and restorative transformation.
 Whenever schools work to create or fund offerings for restoration and space to honor educators’ wholeness, it can be helpful to avoid mandatory attendance and rather make them optional, allowing educators to honor their unique voices and preferences and take needed space within their time constraints at school and home.